mauhenua.com

 Related guides on mauhenua.com

-Pair snorkel plans with our **Beaches** page: it centres on **Anakena** (wide swim beach, moai, palms, beach restaurants) and **Ovahe** (secluded cove, often the island’s best shore snorkelling when the sea allows).
+Pair snorkel sessions with our Beaches page for entry photos and tide logic.
 Planning cylinder dives or offshore sites?
 Read Scuba diving and Boat trips, then book through Local providers once you know what is included.

 • Snorkelling